 Healthcare in Japan is excellent.
 Healthcare costs in Japan are not as high as in the United States, but they are still quite expensive, comparable to Canada or Australia.

-Therefore, it is critical to carry adequate travel medical insurance in case you get sick or injured unexpectedly while visiting Japan.
+Therefore, it is critical to carry adequate travel health insurance in case you get sick or injured unexpectedly while visiting Japan.
 Having proper insurance can protect you from being surprised with an unaffordable bill.
+The best travel insurance for Japan to meet your needs will be the policy that provides the coverage that is important to you, at a price that suits your budget.

 Is Travel Medical Insurance Required for Japan?

-Travel medical insurance is currently legally required to enter Japan as part of one if its limited tour groups, and this requirement may or may not continue once borders reopen further.
+Travel medical insurance is currently legally required to enter Japan as part of one if its limited tour groups, and this requirement may or may not continue with the further reopening of borders.
 But regardless of the requirement, it only takes one illness or injury before you are suddenly facing high medical costs.
 You can control how much these costs are able to affect you buy purchasing travel medical insurance.

 Why Buy Travel Medical Insurance Before Traveling to Japan?